imperiosaur/apocute/pages/cryptics/cryptic5wordalphabet.md

 * The clue must be 5 words long
 * Teams had 10 minutes to write a clue and couldn't use outside sources
+* Answer words had to be in MW
 * Teams were awarded points based on how many unique letters of the alphabet they included in their clue

 These clues each include the number of the authoring team; the phrase [Team N] is not a puzzle.